xython-monitoring/xython/README.md

 Let see what I will have.
 For the moment I stick with one process to do all stuff (just for fun), let see when it will break.
 But my will is to be able to support at least 2000 xymon client on one setup.

+There are 2 important metrics to measure xython performance
+- time to generate the normal and nongreen view (TODO: add current numbers)
+- number of handled network status per second (TODO: add current numbers)

 # Milestones

 WARNING: I need to update milestones, there are a bit obsolete